nuntiis/nuntiis_backend/README.md

   the people belong to the group will be listed.
   * Privacy - Determine if the room is between two people, Group messaging, or public room.

+* Room audience - Each private room will need to know the users of the room. it's construct from:
+  * Room ID - The room ID which the audience bind the user to.
+  * User ID - the User ID.

 * Activity stream - Just like the notification center or activity stream in